 7 Reasons Fall is the Right Time to Replace Your Roof

 When you need a new roof installed, fall is the perfect time of year.
-After the summer storms and before the winter freezes, autumn offers great weather for roof installation and a chance to get your house ready to face snow, ice, and c-c-c-cold temperatures.
+After the summer storms and before the winter freezes, autumn offers great weather for roof installation to get your house ready to face snow, ice, and c-c-c-cold temperatures.
 Be sure to book your roofing contractor in advance, though; you may need to allow several weeks of lead time before he can send a crew to your home.
 That's because so many homeowners are catching on to the fact that September through November is the ideal season for replacing your roof.
 Here are 7 reasons why.

 - Summer wind, rain, and even hurricanes take a toll on your roof, especially when it is approaching the end of its expected lifespan.
 (Asphalt shingles will normally last about 20 years; wood or laminate shingles up to 50 years; clay tiles 80 years; and slate as long as 100 years.)
 Inspect your roof at summer's end -- as well as immediately after a severe storm -- and take care of problems promptly.
 If you need to order a replacement roof, you'll save money by doing it according to your own schedule and not as a roofing contractor's rush emergency job.